ironman9967/NodeSixense/README.md

 ===========

 **Description:**<br>
-A NodeJS addon/port of the Sixense SDK for "six-degress-of-freedom" controllers, such as the Razer Hydra.
+A NodeJS addon/port of the Sixense SDK for "six-degress-of-freedom" controllers, such as the Razer Hydra™.
 Currently, Windows is not supported and a 64-bit machine is required.

 **Prequisites:**<br>
 node-gyp installed globally: 'sudo npm install -g node-gyp'<br>